 Nikolay Myasoedov is an Academician of the Russian Academy of Sciences (Institute of Molecular Genetics).
-He is a Soviet and Russian scientist, specialist in the field of biochemistry and biotechnology.
+He is a Soviet and Russian scientist, a specialist in the field of biochemistry and biotechnology.
 Doctor of Chemical Sciences, Professor, Honored Inventor of the Russian Federation.

 - Since 1972, Head of the Biological Department of the Institute of Atomic Energy.